 In 1997, ten year old Laurel was arrested and convicted of the murder of toddler Kirstie and she has been in the prison system every since.
-Her sister, Rosalind (Rosie) was six at the time and although she was with Laurel the day that Kirstie died she was too young to stand trial.
+Her sister, Primrose (Rosie) was six at the time and although she was with Laurel the day that Kirstie died she was too young to stand trial.
 She and their parents were subsequently given new identities and moved to a town ‘somewhere between Newcastle and Berwick’ to start their lives again.
-In the present day a toddler goes missing on New Year’s Eve at a hotel on the Devonshire coast and Hazel, formerly Rosalind, just happens to be a guest at that hotel.
-The Flower Girls, as Laurel and Rosalind were known, suddenly become headline news again and old wounds are re-opened.
+In the present day a toddler goes missing on New Year’s Eve at a hotel on the Devonshire coast and Hazel, formerly Primrose, just happens to be a guest at that hotel.
+The Flower Girls, as Laurel and Primrose were known, suddenly become headline news again and old wounds are re-opened.

 This is a compelling page turner of a book with a pervading sense of unease running through it.
 I was struck by the way that Alice Clark-Platts was able to weave a narrative that was oozing with ominous threat and dark deeds yet contained characters that were believable and realistic and dare I say it, elicited sympathy from me.

 Laurel is a spectre, a looming presence and it takes a little while for us to meet her as an adult.
 Her parents and sister have completely abandoned her and the only family member she has contact with is her uncle who is also her lawyer.
 I found that I was almost fearful of meeting her and was unsure of what I would find.
 What sort of evil was I going to find?
 She had become a monstrous human being in my head – what else could she be if she murdered a child?